yannickhofmann/ofxLlamaCpp/README.md

 ## Tested Environments

-ofxLlama has been validated on:
+ofxLlamaCpp has been validated on:

 *   Ubuntu 24.04.3 LTS
 *   macOS (Apple Silicon M2)